Gloomhonk/CustomTrombonerTemplateProject/README.md

     - Using Layers to control different parts of a character independently.
 - Animation clips:
     - Creating new clips and assigning them to States in the Animator.
-    - Adding keyframes to to the clip to control your character.
+    - Adding keyframes to the clip to control your character.
-    - How to use Curves to control how your keyframes blend and get the desired movement.
+    - Modifying Curves to control how your keyframes blend and get the desired movement.
+    - Importing clips from external applications (if you wish to create animations in a different app e.g. Blender).
 - (For 3D models) Character rigs:
-    - A lot of 3D models online will come with a ready to use skeleton.
-If it doesn't then you will need to look up how to rig the character, either using programs such as [Blender](https://www.blender.org/), or via an automated process such as [Mixamo](https://www.mixamo.com/#/).
+    - A lot of 3D models online will come with a usable skeleton.
+If it doesn't then you will need to rig the character yourself, either manually using programs such as [Blender](https://www.blender.org/), or via an automated process such as [Mixamo](https://www.mixamo.com/#/).
 - For 2D animating:
     - Creating Sprite objects.
     - Creating multiple sprites from a single spritesheet image.